Do your finance teams face challenges with tracking, validating and approving mileage logs?

 Traditional expense report templates come with the task of manual data entry and human intervention.
 Calculating the distance between places can be filled with errors when done manually.
 Further, the chances of error increase with the inclusion of multiple stops.
 This can cost your employees and finance teams a lot of time.
 Unfortunately, even after this entire ordeal, your finance team has no way to be sure it is accurate.

-With a Google Map integrated software, the process of manually calculating distance and amount is done in one go.
+With Google Maps integrated software, the process of manually calculating distance and amount is done in one go.
 All the user has to do is input the start and end destination, and the distance is determined.
 The accuracy provided by Google Maps helps eliminate errors and incorrect mileage calculation.

 Fyle assures you there's nothing to worry about even if your employees want to log multiple destinations at once.
 We provide the option of including additional stops into mileage logs.
 With this feature, employees need to only add the destinations and the road mapping while we take care of the mileage rate and calculations with the help of Google Maps.